 From the movie Batman Begins by Christopher Nolan

 Unlike some other street photographers, who leave the house specifically to do Street Photography and, as river fishermen, have the patience to lurk for hours waiting for the right moment, I do not search for the photos that I take.
 The shots come to meet me as I walk to go to work.
 It is called "serendipity".
 I dedicate to the Street that little piece of time that goes from when I get off the train to when I enter the subway (and vice versa, on the way back home).
-I like to think that it is fate that makes me pass by in that precise moment and not a moment before, or a moment later.
-I believe there is so much beauty in front of each of us, right under everyone's noses, but sometimes it seems that I am the only one to notice it.
-And this is precisely the Magic!
-Actually, I still haven't understood if it was me who chose the Street or the Street chose me.
-In December 2015, when I was still not doing this photographic genre, I forgot my Canon 5DMkII under the seat, getting off the train in a hurry and I couldn't find it anymore.
-I experienced the loss of the camera as a real tragedy because I didn't have the money to buy another one.
-Maybe it wasn't the Street that have chosen me, but the Station itself, asking the train to swallow my camera...
-Another Magic?
+I like to think that it is fate that makes me pass through there at that precise moment and not a moment before, or a moment later.
+Being in the right place at the right time: here is the Magic!
+In fact, I still don't quite understand if it was me who chose the Street or she me.
+The truth is that I really find a lot of beauty in everyday life.
+We strive, more or less, to please, to be beautiful for others, without knowing that we are more beautiful when we do not try to be!
+And that's why I shoot: to stop, before it fades, the infinite magnificence of the unconscious.

 One life is not enough.
-Like when you are on a train, while running, and looking out the window.
-Plowed fields, wheat furrows, pylons, rural houses, flocks.
+I can feel it clearly when I travel by train and look out the window: plowed fields, wheat furrows, pylons, rural houses, flocks.
 Populated areas, ruins, rivers, country lanes.
 Sheds, small power plants, large empty parking lots.
 Long dark tunnels.
 Construction sites, quarries, skeletons of buildings never completed.
 Frightening trains speeding in the opposite direction.
 Caravan sheds, sports fields, car wreckers.
 One life is not enough for me.
 I wish I could get off the train every time the landscape changes.
 Get to know all the people who breathe it every day ... and photograph them while they do it.
 I would like to stay in those places for a month, a year or as much as I think and then resume the journey.
 This would be a nice way of life, if only I had the courage!